You’ve been told a website is important, and you want yours to be good.

 Just as you wouldn’t paint a house before the walls are up.
 Don’t make your site look good before you’re clear on the role it plays in growing your music business.

 That means to design your music site around a clear strategy.
 Measure the success of your site based on if accomplishes that strategy.
 Not solely on the way that it looks.

 The good news is, if you flip this focus, you can have a music website that looks great and it’ll also be an asset the makes your life as a musician easier.

 And in this article, I’m going to show you how to do that.
-Using a billboard charting, independent music artist as our case study.
+Using a real-life, in the trenches, billboard charting music artist as the guinea pig.

 Let’s get started.

 Your website needs to look good.
 But more importantly, it needs to serve your goals.